Skip to content

 Start Creating the Drive

-To start creating your Windows recovery drive, click “Create” on the warning screen, which confirms that all data on your USB will be erased.
+Creating your Windows recovery drive starts when you click “Create” on the warning screen, which tells you all data on your USB will be erased.

 Progress bar showing Windows 11 recovery drive creation in progress.